tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.learn.md

 #### `tf.contrib.learn.DNNRegressor.predict(*args, **kwargs)` {#DNNRegressor.predict}

-Returns predicted scores for given features. (deprecated arguments)
+Returns predictions for given features. (deprecated arguments) (deprecated arguments)

 SOME ARGUMENTS ARE DEPRECATED.
 They will be removed after 2016-09-15.
 Instructions for updating: